SystemsGenetics/GEMprep/README.md

 ## Usage

+__NOTE__: For any of the Python scripts described below, you can run the script with the `-h` option to see all of the available options.

 ### Nextflow

 The Nextflow pipeline can run several tools on a set of GEM files in a single run using the scripts in the `bin` folder.
 By default, the pipeline uses all GEM files in the `input` directory, runs all steps that are enabled in `nextflow.config`, and saves all results to the `output` folder.
 There are several settings, such as the directory to your conda environment and the steps to run, which can be found in the `params` section of `nextflow.config`.
 These settings can be modified to fit the user's needs.